web-mancha/Flipper/badusb/dropbox-upload/README.md

 ## Setup the Key of the Dropbox Application

+Now we will manually execute an OAuth 2.0 authentication flow to create some keys for us.
+We will create a virtually permanent "Refresh Token" which will allow our script to automatically generate temporary "Access Token" every time it executes the payload.

  1. Go to the [My apps](https://www.dropbox.com/developers/apps/) page and enter in your recently created application page.
  2. Go to the "Settings" tab of your app.
  3. Copy and write down your "App key" (`<APP_KEY>`) and "App secret" (`APP_SECRET`).